protechanalysis/Danny-Ma-SQL-Chanllege-Danny-Pizza-Runner/README.md

 If Danny wants to expand his range of pizzas - how would this impact the existing data design?
 Write an INSERT statement to demonstrate what would happen if a new Supreme pizza with all the toppings was added to the Pizza Runner menu?
 [Go to solution](https://github.com/protechanalysis/Danny-Pizza-runner/blob/main/Bonus%20Question.sql)

-### Challenges faced
+## <p align="center" style="margin-top: 0px;"> Challenges faced

-Solving Ingredient Optimisation  Question 1:
+Solving Recipe Ingredient Optimization - Question 1: Creating Standardized Pizza Recipes

-Splitting of the recipe table in order to get the standard recipes for each pizza.
-I did several ChatGPT prompting I was able to get the solution, which was using a recursive CTE I will call it a loop function that loops through the toppings column for each row and turn it into a long row.
-With that, I was able to join and in other to get each toppings id name there i used a group concat function to get the initial recipe table this time having the standard recipe name for each pizza.
+To tackle the challenge of optimizing ingredient usage in pizza recipes, I employed a clever solution involving a recursive Common Table Expression (CTE), which I'll refer to as a "loop function."
+This technique allowed me to efficiently split the recipe table, yielding standardized recipes for each pizza variant.

+The recursive CTE proved invaluable as it enabled me to traverse the toppings column for each row systematically, breaking down each topping into its constituent parts.
+By looping through this process, I effectively transformed the toppings data into an elongated row format, simplifying subsequent operations.

+To ensure coherence and comprehension, I then employed the GROUP_CONCAT function to consolidate the toppings' names and corresponding IDs.
+This facilitated the creation of an initial recipe table that now included standardized recipe names for each pizza.